EGA-archive/LocalEGA/CONTRIBUTING.md

    * `hotfix/` if you are fixing an urgent bug

-   Use comments in your code, choose variable and function names that clearly show what you intent to implement.
+   Use comments in your code, choose variable and function names that clearly show what you intend to implement.

    Use [`git rebase -i`](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) in order to rewrite your history, and have meaningful commits.
 That